 The business case for forest infrastructure solutions

-During heavy rainfall, forests act like sponges by storing water within the ecosystem and releasing it slowly into streams and rivers.
-A recent analysis by the Municipal Natural Assets Initiative (MNAI) indicated a flood attenuation replacement value of riparian forest (in other words, what it would cost to achieve the same flood attenuation with artificial infrastructure) approaching $30,250 per hectare.
-Compare this to the $1,000 per hectare top level fair market value based on forest harvest revenues alone — and the financial case for exploring forests as natural infrastructure solutions couldn’t be stronger.
+During heavy rainfall, forests act as nature’s sponges, efficiently storing water within their ecosystem and gradually releasing it into streams and rivers.
+A recent analysis by the Municipal Natural Assets Initiative (MNAI) highlighted the flood attenuation replacement value of riparian forests, revealing that achieving the same flood attenuation through artificial infrastructure would cost approximately $30,250 per hectare.
+In contrast, the top-level fair market value based solely on forest harvest revenues stands at a mere $1,000 per hectare.
+These compelling figures clearly demonstrate the financial advantage of exploring forests as a natural infrastructure solution.

 Forests: our greatest climate solution

 Over the past decade, Canada has witnessed a distressing rise in catastrophic losses caused by extreme weather events.
 The Insurance Bureau of Canada reports average losses exceeding $1.8 billion between 2009 and 2017.
 With nearly 10% of Canadians residing in high-risk flood areas, flooding remains one of the most significant climate change-related threats to the country, affecting not only the economy but also the social and mental well-being of impacted communities.

 Forests show great promise for acting as natural infrastructure to mitigate flood damage.
 During heavy rainfall, forests soak up and store water, releasing it slowly into streams and rivers and helping to mitigate the risk of flooding.
 In the latest flood report from the Intact Centre on Climate Adaptation at the University of Waterloo, nature-based solutions are cheaper and more effective at managing these issues.